kyl3song/kyl3song.github.io/_posts/DFIR/2022-05-02-How to Decrypt Spycam Full Disk Encryption.md

 ## Terms
-These are the terminologies to be mentioned much in this article.
+These are the terminologies that will be mentioned much in this article.

 - DEK (Disk Encryption Key): Also called Master Key
 - KEK (Key Encryption Key): User PIN/Password based key to encrypt DEK